David-Hien/Unit-3/Project.md

 1. User is able to Create, Add, Edit, Delete data in the table
 2. The application has a login and register page
 3. The login information and database is secured and the password is hashed
-4. Able to transfer a row (an object) from one table to another
-5. Upload image*
-6. Function to sort the table based on different factors
+4. Function to sort the table based on different factors
-7. Function to search specific information from a defined range
+5. Function to search specific information from a defined range
-8. Uses OOP (Object-oriented programming)
+6. Uses OOP (Object-oriented programming)

 ### Evidence